assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 Ticket details
 --------------

-The details of the RECOMMENDED ticket format.
+This section has the details of the RECOMMENDED ticket format.
-TODO: update this.
+The data format of a Ticket is shown below.

     **** Ticket ****

     2   Header.